Posted by Salvatore J. Zambri, founding partner

 A recent article in the Washington Post addresses the concerns of many families regarding how to determine when an aging driver is no longer safe behind the wheel and how best to deal with taking away that independence.
 Although older drivers frequently retain the cognitive functions necessary to drive, other progressive diseases that come with aging complicate matters.
 Being able to drive represents maintaining independence and confidence for older drivers.
 However, “a 2007 report by the Government Accountability Office found that drivers 75 and older were more likely than drivers in all other age groups, including adolescents, to be involved in a fatal crash.”

 Even though some states are requiring more stringent renewal requirements to include vision exams or a doctor’s approval, according to the National Highway Traffic Safety Administration, “there is no single test or screening tool that will reliably weed out unsafe older drivers.”
 Proactive involvement by families and physicians will likely be the best way to prevent older drivers on the highways as they become more dangerous.

-Protect your family and the memories of your grandparents.
+Protect your family, the memories of your grandparents and prevent car accidents.
 Don’t allow them to drive beyond the time it is safe for them to do so.

 The issue of how and when to determine whether someone has become too risky to safely drive has been the subject of frequent previous postings on the DC Metro Area Personal Injury Law Blog: